lboos/Hindi-reader/README.md

 # Hindi Reader

 A way to practice reading Hindi through stories on the web.
 Created for University of Arizona HLT Master's program.
+The source of the stories is https://storyweaver.org.in/en/stories?language=Hindi.

 ## Use cases